Euyz/CABLE/README.md

 python main.py CJ4TEST.h5
 ```

-* If the code in 'main.py' encounters difficulties in calling 'Mrtrix3'(e.g. executing on Windows) please execute it manually.
+* If the code in 'main.py' encounters difficulties in calling 'Mrtrix3'(e.g. executing on Windows) please execute it in command line manually.
 * The program will generate odf and tck files which can be viewed with 'mrview' in 'Mrtrix3', use 'ODF Display' and 'Tractography' in 'Tools' to view them.